AIDL API guidelines

-The best practices outlined here serve as a guide to developing AIDL interfaces effectively and with attention to flexibility of the interface, particularly when AIDL is used to define an API or interact with API surfaces.
+The best practices outlined here serve as a guide to developing AIDL interfaces effectively and with attention to flexibility of the interface, particularly when AIDL is used to define a stable, backward-compatible API.

 Versioning